anentropic/ocaml-spectrum/README.md

 opam install spectrum
 ```

+The main `spectrum` package includes everything you need for terminal color formatting.
+The implementation is split into several internal packages:

+- `spectrum` - main runtime and user-facing API
+- `spectrum_palette` - palette JSON definitions
+- `spectrum_palette_ppx` - PPX extension for generating palette modules from JSON
+- `spectrum_palettes` - generated palette modules (Basic and Xterm256)
+- `spectrum_tools` - color conversion utilities and query functions

+All of these are installed automatically as dependencies when you install `spectrum`.

 ## Usage

 To use Spectrum we have to configure a [pretty-print formatter](https://ocaml.org/api/Format.html#1_Formatters) (type: `Format.formatter`, often just called a `ppf`) in order to enable our custom tag handling.